-The motion of the two galaxies indicates that they are both relatively undisturbed and that they are moving in markedly different directions.
-This indicates they are not on any collision course.
-NGC 3314A’s warped shape is likely due to an encounter with another nearby galaxy, perhaps the large spiral galaxy NGC 3312 (located outside the Hubble image).
+Studies of the motion of the two galaxies indicate that they are both relatively undisturbed, and that they are moving independently of each other.
+This indicates in turn that they are not, and indeed have never been, on any collision course.
+NGC 3314A’s warped shape is likely due instead to an encounter with another galaxy, perhaps nearby NGC 3312 (visible to the north in wide-field images) or another nearby galaxy.

-Because of the alignment, NGC 3314B’s dust lanes appear lighter than those of NGC 3314A.
-This is not because that galaxy lacks dust, but rather because its dust lanes are lightened by the bright fog of stars in the foreground.
+NGC 3314B’s dust lanes, for example, appear far lighter than those of NGC 3314A.
+This is not because that galaxy lacks dust, but rather because they are lightened by the bright fog of stars in the foreground.
 NGC 3314A’s dust, in contrast, is backlit by the stars of NGC 3314B, silhouetting them against the bright background.